 In a bid to tackle the above-mentioned environmental problems faced by Nigeria, Nestle Nigeria has continued to demonstrate a strong commitment to helping in the protection, renewal, and restoration of the environment through its various initiatives aimed at promoting environmental sustainability and ensuring adoption of global principles on climate change otherwise known as Paris Agreement which aim at strengthening the global response to the threat of climate change by keeping the global temperature rise well below 2 degrees Celsius above pre-industrial levels, or even below 1.5 degrees Celsius.

-Interestingly, in a bid to actualise its vision of a waste-free future as well as ensure environmental sustainability, has taken necessary actions to promote behavioural changes, and to build a circular ecosystem in waste management, starting from the company’s employees and extending to the communities closest to its operations and to a wider audience across Nigeria.
+Interestingly, in a bid to actualise its vision of a waste-free future as well as ensure environmental sustainability, Nestle Nigeria has taken necessary actions to promote behavioural changes, and to build a circular ecosystem in waste management, starting from the company’s employees and extending to the communities closest to its operations and to a wider audience across Nigeria.

 In 2022, Nestlé Nigeria launched her employee plastics collection scheme which inspires staff to protect the environment and combat plastic pollution by inculcating the habit of sorting wastes at source and recycling for sustainable environmental management.